Compare balance transfer credit cards

 The 0% introductory rate is typically for balance transfers only, not purchases.

-If you want to use your card for spending, look for a 0% balance transfer crdedit card that offers an interest-free period for both balance transfers and purchases.
+If you want to use your card for spending, look for a 0% balance transfer credit card that offers an interest-free period for both balance transfers and purchases.

-Just be aware that these combined cards usually charge a higher transfer fee, and the 0% period isn’t always the same for balance transfers and purchases.
+Just be aware that these combined cards usually charge a higher transfer fee.
+Also, the 0% period isn’t always the same for balance transfers and purchases.

 Do credit card balance transfers lower your credit score?

 If your application for a balance transfer credit card is approved, your credit score may temporarily go down because you’re taking on more credit.
-But it should bounce back quickly if you make your repayments on time.
+But it should bounce back in the following months if you make your repayments on time.

 How many times can I transfer a card balance?

 In theory, you can transfer your credit card balance as many times as you like.
 But this may impact your credit score.
-Too many applications for credit over a short period could lower your credit rating and reduce your chances of getting the best balance transfer deals.
+Too many applications for credit over a short period could lower your credit rating.
+This would reduce your chances of getting the best balance transfer deals.